SBU-Josh/cocoa2/README.md

 ## Installation of Cocoa's required packages <a name="required_packages"></a>

-[CosmoLike](https://github.com/CosmoLike) and [Cobaya](https://github.com/CobayaSampler) require many C, C++ and Python packages to be installed as prerequisites.
-The overabundance of compiler and package versions, each with a different set of bugs and regressions, complicate the installation of Cocoa in HPC environments and the verification of numerical results.
-This section standardize the package environment.
+[CosmoLike](https://github.com/CosmoLike) and [Cobaya](https://github.com/CobayaSampler) require C/C++/Python packages to be installed as prerequisites.
+The overabundance of compiler and package versions, each with a different set of bugs and regressions, complicates the installation of Cocoa in HPC environments and the verification of numerical results.
+Our instructions standardize the package environment.

 ### Via Conda <a name="required_packages_conda"></a>

+(**Warning**) If the user needs assistance installing [Minicoda](https://docs.conda.io/en/latest/miniconda.html), see section [Miniconda Installation](#sbu_overview_anaconda).

 The most straightforward way to install most prerequisites is via [Conda](https://github.com/conda/conda).
 We assume here the user had previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual).
 Type the following commands to create the cocoa Conda environment.

     conda create --name cocoa python=3.7 --quiet --yes \